tractor/tractor/README.md

 Welcome to the TractoR package.
 For installation instructions, please see the INSTALL file.
-For general information on the package, its capabilities and conventions, please see the [project wiki](https://github.com/jonclayden/tractor/wiki).
+For general information on the package, its capabilities and conventions, please see the [TractoR paper](http://www.jstatsoft.org/v44/i08/) and/or the [project wiki](https://github.com/jonclayden/tractor/wiki).